TheIllusionOfLife/arc_prometheus/README.md

 **Future Research Directions** (when/if resumed):
 1. **Active Inference Evaluation**: Benchmark augmentation_factor impact on diverse ARC task types
-   - Source: PR #60 - +5% success rate on 25 tasks, needs broader validation
+   - Source: PR #60 - showed a +5% success rate on a sample of 25 tasks, which needs broader validation
    - Context: Understand which task patterns benefit from augmentation vs. those where it hurts
    - Approach: Systematic evaluation across task categories (rotation, fill, pattern, logic)
 2. **Stratified Sampling Optimization**: Tune category proportions for maximum diversity